 - Demonstrating the advantages of precision agriculture that the growers and agricultural contractors could enjoy.

-The experts at Wageningen University & Research are participating in a variety of research programmes in the field of precision agriculture.
+The experts at Wageningen University & Research are participating in a variety of research programmes in the field of Smart Farming.
 The objective of these public-private partnerships is to accelerate the implementation of innovative technologies and to clearly set out their advantages for growers, chair parties and society in general.
 The partners within the research programme are end users, suppliers, chain parties and knowledge institutes.